jljordan42/indy-client/getting-started.md

 ## Apply for a Job

 At some time in the future, Alice would like to work for Acme Corp.
 Normally she would browse to their website, where she would click on a hyperlink to apply for a job.
-Her browser would download a link invitation which her Sovrin app would open; this would trigger a prompt to Alice, asking her to accept the link with Acme Corp.
+Her browser would download a connection request which her Sovrin app would open; this would trigger a prompt to Alice, asking her to accept the connection with Acme Corp.
 Because we’re using a CLI, the interface is different, but the steps are the same.
-We do approximately the same things that we did when Alice was accepting Faber College’s link invitation:
+We do approximately the same things that we did when Alice was accepting Faber College’s connection request:

 ```
 ALICE@test> show sample/acme-job-application.sovrin
 {
-  "link-invitation": {
+  "connection-request": {
     "name": "Acme Corp",
     "identifier": "CzkavE58zgX7rUMrzSinLr",
     "nonce": "57fbf9dc8c8e6acde33de98c6d747b28c",